Oswego County legislators discuss Amish buggy safety

-OSWEGO COUNTY — A recent car-buggy accident in Mexico, Oswego County, in which an Amish woman died has heightened the discussion of safety for cars and buggies traveling on area roadways.
+OSWEGO COUNTY - A recent car-buggy accident in Mexico in which an Amish woman died has heightened the discussion of safety for cars and buggies traveling on area roadways.

 Oswego County Fire Coordinator Donald Forbes said at the Nov.
 4 Oswego County Legislature Public Safety Committee meeting that more awareness is needed of Amish horse-drawn buggies using area roads and how to keep them safe.